ojasonbernal/ojasonbernal/README.md

 ## I'm a Software Engineer seeking a full-time position.

-- 🔭 I’m currently working on my B.S.
+- 🔭 I graduated with my B.S.
 Computer Science.
-- 🌱 I’m currently learning Machine Learning and its applications.
+- 🌱 I’m am interested in Machine Learning and its applications.
-- 🥅 2022 Goals: Contribute to Open Source projects.
 - ⚡ Fun fact: I love to play Chess. ♞

 ### Connect with me: